HungryHowies/Wazuh-and-Zitadel-Setup/wazuh sso setup.md

 Found the solution   [Here](https://forum.opensearch.org/t/saml-issue-on-logout/5617/16?u=gsmitt)

 What I did was edit the following file.
-Line (326,15)
+Line (326,15).
+If its not there execute a searchin the file for **redirectUrl**

 ```
 vi /usr/share/wazuh-dashboard/plugins/securityDashboards/server/auth/types/saml/routes.js